 Due to the fact that our products are made individually by hand and not mass-produced, and also because of the nature of some of the timbers used there will be natural variations in colour and possible slight differences in design.
 No guarantee is given that the furniture supplied will be an exact replica in terms of colour, finish and design as those displayed in The Baby Cot Shop showroom or on the website.
 The same applies to fabric which are produced in lots.
 Lots may vary slightly from the samples.
 Please note, the colours of fabrics and wallpaper can sometimes vary greatly from the original image on a computer screen, if required, you can always order a sample.

 Please be aware that it is your responsibility to ensure that large items of furniture can fit easily into the room, doors are wide enough and can be manoeuvred up the stairs or lift.
 This applies to U.K. deliveries which includes assembly.
 You should also tell us in advance if there are any access restrictions of the roads.
 It is your responsibility to ensure there is sufficient space to assemble the furniture in your room of choice.

 We ship all our goods to most countries.
 We will contact you before processing your order if there are any additional shipping charges.
 Please note countries outside of the EU may be liable for tax, clearance, custom or import duties or release fees on reception of the goods which are the customer's responsibility.
-The delivery company may contact you prior to delivery for payment of those charges. *We recommend you contact your local tax office to find out about these charges*
+The delivery company may contact you prior to delivery for payment of those charges.* For international deliveries goods are delivered to the front of the property only.
+If the goods need to be cleared they will be delivered to the airport, where your clearing agent with be responsible for clearing and finalising delivery. *We recommend you contact your local tax office to find out about these charges

 Returns & Cancellation Policy